 Buyer Beware: Orca Coins Are Worth Only Their Weight in Gold

-The Royal Canadian Mint’s 2019 1/4 oz gold orca coin is available for sale through a select few precious metals dealers and may also appear on online resale sites.
+Like the Canadian Silver Orca Coins, the Royal Canadian Mint’s 2019 1/4 oz gold orca coin is available for sale through a select few precious metals dealers and may also appear on online resale sites.

 Understand the sales tactics these dealers are using:

 While some rare coins justify steep premiums, these coins cannot be classified as rare.
 Dealers claiming “exclusive distribution rights” to these coins does not make them rare.
 Nor does the fact that the Royal Canadian Mint issued them in 2019 only.
 Gold orcas are bullion coins.
 They are worth only their weight in gold.
 No more.

 Paying high premiums to acquire these coins does not support the growth goal of a self-directed IRA.